andersblehr/andersblehr.github.io/_posts/2018-07-07-direction.markdown

 ---
 I have a dedicated desktop on my Mac with a number of editors open for personal projects.
 There's a VSCode instance where I'm typing this now and also [bend Minima to my will](https://andersblehr.github.io/under-construction/), and another where I've done 47 [Haskell Exercism exercises](http://exercism.io/andersblehr).
 It's been almost a month since my last submission, but I keep it open: despite realising that Exercism is good for dipping your toes, but not for real learning, I enjoy Haskell's mathematic rigour and perfect execution once I've 'beaten the compiler'.

 (A tiny bird keeps whispering that the academic route might have been a better fit for me than the long and winding road that's taken me to this moment.
-It's too late now anyway.
+But no, it's too late.
 This is the road.)

 I also have the code for my app [Origon](https://github.com/andersblehr/Scrapbook#origon---shared-contact-lists-2015) open in Xcode, as well as the accompanying Java backend code in Eclipse.
 I haven't touched either code base in over a year, and I probably won't in the foreseeable future, either.
 But there's gold buried there: The replication and caching engine that seamlessly mirrors updates between users and devices might be useful for a others out there.